Robert Reed: Career

 Reed made his first guest-starring appearance in an episode of Father Knows Best in 1959.
 This led to guest roles on Men into Space and Lawman, as well as his first credited film appearance in Bloodlust!.
 In 1961, Reed landed his first television starring role in The Defenders alongside fellow Studebaker Theater performer E. G. Marshall, with the two playing a father-and-son team of defense attorneys.
-Marshall was also one of the founding members of the Actors Studio in New York; around this time, Reed himself became a member of the Studio, of which he would remain a member for the next 30 years.
+Marshall was also one of the founding members of the Actors Studio in New York; around this time, Reed himself became a member of the Studio, and remained a member for the next 30 years.
 The Defenders was a hit with audiences and earned a total of 22 Primetime Emmy Award nominations (E.G. Marshall won two Emmys for his performance while the show won twice for Outstanding Drama Series).
 Ratings for the series were high during its first three seasons, but fell when CBS moved the series from Saturday nights to Thursday nights.
 CBS canceled The Defenders in 1965.

 While appearing on The Defenders in 1964, Reed made his Broadway stage debut as Paul Bratter in Neil Simon's Barefoot in the Park, replacing Robert Redford.
 For the remainder of the decade, Reed appeared primarily in television guest spots, including roles in Family Affair, Ironside, The Mod Squad, and Bob Hope Presents The Chrysler Theatre.
 He also appeared in the 1968 film Star! and in the Broadway production of Avanti!.